LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 ------------

 #.
 Sign up for a GitHub account.
 #.
-Sign up for a Repl.it account.
-#.
 Open and accept the GitHub classroom assignment invitation.
 #.
-Change the code in Repl.it.
+Change the code in Visual Studio Code.
 #.
-Commit the code in Repl.it.
+Commit the code in Visual Studio Code.
 #.
 Make sure your assignment passes the test.

 GitHub